QpxDesign/TREC-iKAT/README.md

 set PYTHON_PATH variable: `export PYTHONPATH=$PWD:$PYTHONPATH`

-install wikitext-103 from [Cloudflare Einstien](https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-103-v1.zip) (~600MB Uncompressed), unzip it, and drag it into data/text-classification
+install wikitext-103 from [Cloudflare Einstien](https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-103-v1.zip) (~600MB Uncompressed), unzip it, and drag it into data/text-classification (used to train passage classifier)

+install news articles corpus from [Kaggle](https://www.kaggle.com/datasets/sbhatti/news-articles-corpus?resource=download) (~2GB) and place it in data/news-articles (used to train passage classifier)

 #### Running Pyserini with clueweb22